SysKitTeam/docs-spdockit/known-issues/create-table.md

 ---
-title: CREATE TABLE permissions denied
-description: >-
-  An error that appears in the ULS log, stating that SPDocKit processes are trying to create tables in SharePoint databases.
+description: An error that appears in the ULS log, stating that SPDocKit processes are trying to create tables in SharePoint databases.
-author: Matija Hanzic
-date: 28/8/2017
 ---

 # CREATE TABLE permissions denied